 In the EBS, assumed and ceded technical provisions are recognized in line with Solvency II methodology (see Section D.2 - Technical provisions).
 The calculation of the Solvency II best estimate liabilities and risk margin takes into account all cash flow projections related to existing insurance and reinsurance contracts, including premium, benefit and expense payments.
-As a result, some liability balances that exist in the IFRS balance sheet are adjusted on transition to the EBS.
+With the implementation of IFRS 17, Insurance and intermediaries payable and reinsurance payable together with ceded funds held are now included as part of insurance contracts issued and reinsurance contracts held.
+Consequently, during the transition to the EBS, certain balances undergo reclassification.